lmercl/taikungoclient/showbackclient/docs/ShowbackProjectsListDto.md

 HasMonitoringPassword returns a boolean if a field has been set.

+### SetMonitoringPasswordNil

+`func (o *ShowbackProjectsListDto) SetMonitoringPasswordNil(b bool)`

+ SetMonitoringPasswordNil sets the value for MonitoringPassword to be an explicit nil

+### UnsetMonitoringPassword
+`func (o *ShowbackProjectsListDto) UnsetMonitoringPassword()`

+UnsetMonitoringPassword ensures that no value is present for MonitoringPassword, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)